edvincandon/Revux/README.md

 **connectedComponent.vue**

-Use the `connect` method to map state to data and map actions to dispatch.
+Import the `connect` method from `revux` to map state and actions to your instance's data.
 Here our state looks something like `{ status: 'foobar' }`

 ```js